tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/13SequenceSeg.md

 ## Pros and Cons

-{% note success flat %}
+!!! success

     :thumbsup:Finds similar items in linear time

     :thumbsup:Easy and fast to implement

     :thumbsup:Generalizes to other similarity measures

-{% endnote %}

-{% note danger flat %}
+!!! failure

     :thumbsdown:Performance depend on the choice of $b,r$

     :thumbsdown:Requres a fairly large number of buckets

-{% endnote %}